anevjes/AzureSearch.SharePointOnline/README.md

 ## 3. Deploy / Configure AzureSearch.SharepointOnline.Connector.CustomSkills: <br/>

-During Azure Search indexing - we call out into a custom Skill; which enriches the crawled SharePoint Document LIbrary Attachment data with raw SharePoint Field data.
+During Azure Cognitive Search indexing - we call out into a custom Skill; which enriches the crawled SharePoint Document LIbrary Attachment data with raw SharePoint Field data.
 Before we can run the SPOConnector console app - we have to deploy **AzureSearch.SharepointOnline.Connector.CustomSkills** to a public endpoint.

 - Open up AzureSearch.SharepointOnline.Connector.CustomSkills/appSettings.json